Robinhood float gives punters a meme stock squared

-NEW YORK, July 1 (Reuters Breakingviews) - Robinhood Markets hasn't even filed its IPO prospectus publicly yet.
-Fittingly for the favored trading app of social media-driven meme stocks like GameStop (GME.N), the rumors are already spreading.
+NEW YORK (Reuters Breakingviews) - Robinhood Markets hasn’t even filed its IPO prospectus publicly yet.
+Fittingly for the favored trading app of social media-driven meme stocks like GameStop, the rumors are already spreading.
 The company is considering allocating up to 35% of the shares in its initial public offering to retail investors through its own IPO platform, according to the Wall Street Journal.
 A wider pool of nonprofessional investors will probably set a higher price.
-But there's a risk customers may not end up happy.
+But there’s a risk customers may not end up happy.

 Yet increasing the shares offered to retail investors, and especially customers, carries risks.
 Opening the underwriting pool to a wider group should mean a stock’s IPO price will more closely match how it trades on opening day.
 That means the issuer leaves less money on the table.